retrocomputacion/retrobbs/readme.txt

   - Fixed broken Streamlink support.
 Added Twitch stream example to config.ini
   - SLIDESHOW now plays PCMAUDIO for the correct amount of time.
   - SIDStreaming flushes the input buffer when the stream is canceled.
+  - Fixed board/inbox message list order changed from newest thread first to thread with newest message first.
+  - Board/Inbox message list now displays author of the latest message in each thread.
+  - When reading a public board message thread, the date for the current message is displayed in the header next to the author.

 --------------------------
 1-3 The Turbo56K protocol